wp-plugins/work-the-flow-file-upload/README.txt

 14. Admin File Upload Default Options Screen Shot B.

 == Changelog ==
+= 1.1.4 =
+* Simplified and replaced plugin functions in the examples\wtf-fu_hooks_example.php file. with core WordPress code.
+* FAQ, README, and description updates.

 = 1.1.3 =
 * Added checkboxes to include or exclude default styling.
 * Fix for incorrect directory locations in the hooks example code.